gmc-code/PC-microbit-micropython/docs/lessons2/thermometer.rst

             .. tab-item:: Q2

-                Use the A button to store the temperature in the variable ``tempA``.
-Use the B button to store the temperature in the variable ``tempB``.
+                Use the A-button to store the temperature in the variable ``tempA``.
+Use the B-button to store the temperature in the variable ``tempB``.
 Calculate the difference between them using ``tempA - tempB`` and scroll this difference.
 To make sure that both temperature variables have a value, set them both before the ``while True`` loop.

                 .. code-block:: python